furibec/furibec.github.io/_pages/about.md

   - /about.html
 ---
 <hr>
-I am a Data Scientist at [Danfoss Leanheat](https://leanheat.com/) working in the Data Science team lead by [Antti Solonen](https://github.com/solbes).
+I am a Data Scientist in the Solutions and Technology division of Danfoss, working in the Data Science team lead by [Antti Solonen](https://github.com/solbes).

 I hold a doctoral degree from the Technical University of Munich (Germany), including research experience at MIT (USA).
 Additionally, I have completed postdoctoral work at the Technical University of Denmark (Denmark) and LUT University (Finland).